 Here are some tips to help keep you mentally healthier throughout the holidays.

 Too often, we rely on others’ standards and expectations for us to dictate how we spend our time during the holidays.
 This pattern can lead to a crisis when you consider the already stressful season of spending extra money and a condensed amount of time with family members who may not understand your mental illness.

 Surviving the holiday starts with being candid with yourself about your desires, abilities, and limitations.
 Being honest about your need for extra space, or quiet time, or only visiting for a certain amount of time (irrespective of pressures placed on you) are some of the ways you can carve out holiday time with your relatives and loved ones in a way that works best for you.
 If you can be more honest with yourself and those around you about what works and what doesn’t, you will likely come out on the other side of the holiday season feeling more balanced than in previous years.

-If you have concerns about how to have these boundary setting conversations with those around you, connecting with a therapist can be helpful.
+If you have concerns about how to have these boundary setting conversations with those around you, in-person or online therapist can be helpful.

 Tip 2: Share and Educate